missionpinball/mpf-docs/machines/existing.rst

 * "WPC" includes WPC-S and WPC-95, and machines made under the brands of Williams, Bally, and Midway.
 (A complete WPC game list is `here <http://www.pinwiki.com/wiki/index.php?title=Williams_WPC#Game_List>`_.)
-* System 11 and Data East machines require the "Snux" replacement driver board in addition to the P-ROC or FAST controller.
+* System 11 and Data East machines require the ":doc:`Snux</hardware/snux/index>`" replacement driver board in addition to the P-ROC or FAST controller.
-* Since Stern SPIKE systems have a linux-based computer inside them already, MPF can directly connect to and control them via USB.
+* Since Stern SPIKE systems have a linux-based computer inside them already, so :doc:`MPF can directly connect to and control them via USB</hardware/spike/index>`.
   No additional hardware is needed.

 If you want to use MPF with an existing machine type that's not on the list above, that's still possible, but you'd have to rewire the entire machine and use modern